chrisrhymes/mustang-sally/contribute.md

 * Set the title to the name of your preset and the author as your name.
 * Add the date in YYYY-MM-DD format
+* To include a demo video from YouTube or Instagram add the id to youtube or instagram.
+Please only include one.
 * There are 4 pedals and an amp, the amp is required, but pedals are not.
 The pedals are:
     * stompbox
     * mod